siddharthroy12/globchat/readme.md

 # GlobeChat

-A place where converations happens on the worldmap
+A place where converations happens on the world map

 ## TODO